ramilchai/capstone/README.md

 ## Implementation

 We take our finished recommendation system and implement it onto web app using Streamlit.
 We later deploy it online via Heroku.
-Please visit our recommendation system web app by following this link--[gr-comic-recommendation.herokuapp.com](https://gr-comic-recommendation.herokuapp.com/).
+Please visit our recommendation system web app by following this link: [gr-comic-recommendation.herokuapp.com](https://gr-comic-recommendation.herokuapp.com/).

 ## For More Information